 Topical Antifungal Agents (Terbinafine, Luliconazole, etc.) |

 Apply once daily.
-Continue for 1-2 months after symptoms disappear as a general rule. |
+Generally, continue for 1-2 months after symptom disappearance. |

 |